Graduation cords from Honors Graduation and Graduation Outfitters have made this opportunity possible. Thanks for your generosity!

 - We select 5 winners to receive $10,000 tuition scholarships to their colleges, with the top one receiving $5,000 funding to launch their project into the design thinking cycle once more during the summer of 2021 to maximize impact.
 We select applications based on their completion, seriousness, and viability.

-- You must be a graduating high school senior that will be attending a college or university to continue your education.
+- You must be a graduating high school senior that will be attending a college, trade school, or university to continue your education.

 - All United States students are eligible.